 Review articles should include a section describing the contribution made by each author to the manuscript.
 See the "Author Contributions" sections for details.

-This is a comprehensive overview of a specific hot topic aligned with addressing the aims and hypothesis through the literature.
-They are often written by leaders in a particular discipline.
-Reviews are often widely read (for example, by researchers looking for a full introduction to a field) and highly cited.
+This is a comprehensive overview of a particular hot topic, which addresses the aims and hypotheses through the literature.
+Typically authored by leaders in a specific field, these reviews are widely read, such as by researchers seeking a thorough introduction to a particular area, and are highly cited.

 2.3 Systematic Review:

-Word limit: 3000 words min (including an abstract but excluding references, tables, and figures).
+Word limit: At least 3000 words min (including an abstract but excluding references, tables, and figures).

 Abstract: 200–350 words max.